JZacharyG/ProofSchool/README.md

     Currently, the only other predefined header is `\headerZGpic`, which takes one mandatory argument.
 This argument should produce an image (perhaps an `\includegraphics`, code for a Ti*k*Z picture, et cetera).

-    You can define your own custom header, which should use `\@course`, `\@instructor`, `\@schoolyear`, `\@block`, `\@unit`, `\@unitnumber`, `\@sheetnumber`, and `\@title` to access the information that has been specified for a particular handout.
+  - You may `\renewcommand` any of the following to customize the look of your heading:
+    - `\SheetNumberPrefix`: text prepended to the `\SheetNumber`, if it exists.
+By default, this is `\S`, but maybe you'd like `Handout~` or similar.
+    - `\SheetNumberPostfix`: test that is appended to the `\SheetNumber`, it if exists, to separate it from the `\Title`.
+By default, this is just a space, but maybe you'd want a colon or some such
+    - `\NameText`: the text prepended to the line where students will write their name.
+By default, `Name:`.
+    - `\NameLineWidth`: is the length of the line where they'd write their name.
+If there is a date line, it is likely of the same length.
+This is a length, so you should set it with `\setlength`, not `\renewcommand`.
+    - `\TitleFont`: the font used for the `\Title` of the handout.
+By default, `\large\bfseries\boldmath`
+    - `\SchoolFont`: the font used for the school name.
+By default, `\scshape`
+    - `\CourseNameFont`: the font used for the `\CourseName`.
+By default, `\large`
+  - If you define your own custom header, the following macros are available to you:

+    - `\CourseName`
+    - `\InstructorName`
+    - `\SchoolYear`
+    - `\Block`
+    - `\UnitName`
+    - `\UnitNumber`
+    - `\WeekNumber`
+    - `\SheetNumber`
+    - `\Title`
+    - `\FancyTitle`, which contains the title, prepended with the unit number and sheet number (if present)

 - If you have a header that you like, let me know and we can make sure that it is implemented and easily choose-able!

 ### Odds and Ends

 - `\blank`, `\blank*`: the mandatory argument is the length of the blank, the optional argument is typeset if solutions are displayed.
 Normally that solution is `\smash`ed so that the blank will have same vertical position whether or not solutions are displayed (even if the solution is tall, or has descenders); the starred variant does not `\smash` the solution, which is useful sometimes!
-- `\smartoverline`: I think that overlines look bad for some letters, because it is computed based on the bounding box.
+- `\smartoverline`: I think that `\overline`s look bad for some letters, because it is computed based on the bounding box and so can extend far from the top of the letter.
 This tries to fix that by starting the overline a little further to the left than in normally would be (based on what the first letter is).
 - `\spoilerbreak`: displays the message: "*Spoilers ahead!
 Proceed with caution...*" in the bottom left corner of the page, then inserts a page break.
 An optional argument lets you use a different message.
+You can also `\renewcommand` the following:
+  - `\SpoilerFont`: the font used, by default `\itshape`.
+  - `\DefaultSpoilerText`: the default text used.
+By default, as stated above, `Spoilers ahead!
+Proceed with caution\ldots`.
 - Fancy theorems!
 Puts your theorems and definitions and such in fancy boxes!
 Currently the following are defined, but you can make more if you want.
   - `theorem`/`theorem*`
   - `lemma`/`lemma*`